COLE: A Column-based Learned Storage for Blockchain Systems

 \section{Write with Asynchronous Merge}

-\Cref{alg:complete-insertion} may trigger recursive merge operations during some writes (e.g., steps~\raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {1}}} and \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {2}}} in \cref{fig:level-merge}).
-As such, it can introduce long-tail latency and stall all future operations.
-This issue is known as \emph{write stall}, which leads to application throughput periodically dropping to near zero and dramatic fluctuations in the system performance.
-A common solution is to make the merge operations asynchronous by moving them to separate threads.
-However, the existing asynchronous merge solution does not work in the context of blockchain applications.
-Since different nodes in the blockchain network could have drastically different computation capabilities, the structure of the storage will become out-of-sync among nodes when applying asynchronous merges.
+\Cref{alg:complete-insertion} may trigger recursive merge operations during some writes (e.g., steps~\raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {1}}} and \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {2}}} in \cref{fig:level-merge}). \ce{As a result, it can introduce long-tail latency and cause all future operations to stall.
+This issue is known as \emph{write stall}, which leads to periodic drops in application throughput to near-zero levels and dramatic fluctuations in system performance.} A common solution is to make the merge operations asynchronous by moving them to separate threads.
+However, the existing asynchronous merge solution is not suitable for blockchain applications.
+Since different nodes in the blockchain network could have drastically different computation capabilities, the storage structure will become out-of-sync among nodes when applying asynchronous merges.
 This will result in different $H_{state}$'s and break the requirement of the blockchain protocol.

-To address these challenges, in this section, we design a novel asynchronous merge algorithm for COLE, which ensures the synchronization of the storage among different blockchain nodes.
-We introduce two checkpoints, namely \emph{start} and \emph{commit}, for the asynchronous merge operation in each on-disk level.
-By synchronizing these checkpoints, we can ensure the same blockchain storage states and thus $H_{state}$ agreed by the network.
-Moreover, to further reduce the probability of long-tail latency caused by the waitings in the commit checkpoint, we wish to make the interval between the start checkpoint and the commit checkpoint proportional to the size of the run, so that the majority of the nodes in the network can finish the merge operation before the commit checkpoint.
+\ce{To address these challenges, we design a novel asynchronous merge algorithm for COLE, which ensures the synchronization of the storage across blockchain nodes.} The algorithm introduces two checkpoints, \emph{start} and \emph{commit}, within the asynchronous merge process for each on-disk level.
+By synchronizing the checkpoints, we ensure consistent blockchain storage and thus $H_{state}$ agreed by the network. \ce{To further minimize the possibility of long-tail latency due to delays at the commit checkpoint, we propose to make the interval between the start checkpoint and the commit checkpoint proportional to the size of the run.
+This ensures that the majority of the nodes in the network can complete the merge operation before reaching the commit checkpoint.}